- Scientific name: Arabidopsis lyrata (L.) O'Kane & Al-Shehbaz

 Population status

-Lyre-leaved rock-cress is listed under the Massachusetts Endangered Species Act as endangered.
+Lyre-leaved rock-cress is listed under the Massachusetts Endangered Species Act as Endangered.
 All listed species are legally protected from killing, collection, possession, or sale, and from activities that would destroy habitat and thus directly or indirectly cause mortality or disrupt critical behaviors.
-There are 8 populations that have been verified since 1999; all of the current populations are within Berkshire County.
-Historically one was observed in Hampden County.
-Only two of the current populations are assessed as having long-term viability.
+In Massachusetts, lyre-leaved rock-cress is currently known from 8 locations in Berkshire County and is historically known from 1 location in Hampden County.
+Only two populations currently have numbers indicative of long-term survival.

 Distribution and abundance